Is Alton Towers Autism Friendly?

 Entrance to CBeebies Land at Alton Towers, highlighting a colourful archway and excited families, with a text overlay — a perfect starting point for an autism-friendly day out.

 Is Alton Towers autism-friendly?
 The short answer in my honest review is yes… but there’s definitely room for improvement.
-From our experience, particularly in CBeebies Land, the park has become much more accessible over the last few years.
+From our experience, particularly in CBeebies Land, the park had become much more accessible over the last few years.
 It now offers accommodations such as a sensory room, sensory ratings on the rides, and a Ride Access Pass, and most team members we met were kind, helpful, and eager to make the experience enjoyable for children with autism.
-However, there are a few things we think could be made even better.
+However, earlier this year (2026) Merlin sparked controversy as they changed the rules around their Ride Access Pass criteria. (see our video below)

 At Alton Towers in Staffordshire, there’s a whole area dedicated to the magic of CBeebies—home to favourites like Bluey, Hey Duggee, and the Octonauts.
 My six-year-old son, who’s on the autism spectrum, still finds huge comfort in these familiar characters.
 He watches tour videos on YouTube and gets excited for each visit.
 This time, we wanted to make it extra special: his first rollercoaster ride, smoother transitions, and a warm-up for our upcoming trip to Walt Disney World.